NetoPedro/Universal-Adversarial-Perturbations-Pytorch/README.md

 - The perturbations are based on some data distribution and not directly intended to be generalized across different models.

+### Universal Perturbations

+The main goal is to find a perturbation where:

+- K'(x+v)  != k'(x) for most x ~ distribution

+The above formula can be translated to a perturbation v that when added to x, changes the output of K' for most of the data points x drawn from the distribution.

+The generated perturbation is subject to some constraints.

 The project is runnable from the main file.